4 DAYS FROM $899

 Enjoy a walking exploration of Bernkastel and sample some local wines

-Today, you'll enjoy an insightful lecture on Roman history before embarking on a walking tour of Bernkastel, known as the “International Town of Vines and Wine.”
+Today, enjoy a walking tour of Bernkastel, known as the “International Town of Vines and Wine,” which produces high-quality Rieslings.
 The surrounding landscape boasts massive fortresses and fairy-tale castles, and the town’s half-timbered houses lining the banks of the Moselle will enchant you.
-You’ll have some time on your own, or choose to enjoy a delightful wine tasting (including the famed Eiswein).
+Cultural Connection: Learn about Germany’s light and fruity vintages during a wine tasting.
+Zum Wohl!

 Biking Opportunity: Enjoy scenic vistas as you follow this path along the beautiful Moselle River during a 19-mile route.
 Click here for details.